Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, 2009.

 Heparin-induced skin necrosis (heparin necrosis) is a rare complication of heparin injections either at the injection site or distant sites, in which there is death of skin cells (necrosis) due to inadequate blood supply.
-One form, heparin-induced thrombocytopenia (HIT), is associated with a fall in platelet count and paradoxical formation of clots in blood vessels.

 Heparin necrosis can affect adults receiving subcutaneous or intravenous heparin injections either to treat established deep venous thrombosis (DVT) or to prevent this occurring when they are at risk of developing DVT such as following surgery or prolonged hospitalization.
 Women appear to be more commonly affected than men.

 Heparin necrosis begins on average 7 days (range 1-17 days) after starting heparin injections.
 Redness, pain and swelling under the skin develop at the heparin injection sites.
 Within hours or 1-2 days blisters develop and then a black-red centre appears due to skin necrosis (death of skin cells).
 There is surrounding redness and bruising.
 In many cases it occurs only at the injection site, but it can develop anywhere on the skin with no apparent preferred sites.
 Usually the area of necrosis is only about 3cm in diameter, but can be more extensive.